 - Lay phyllo flat and cover with plastic wrap and a damp towel.
 Working one sheet at a time, butter the top of a phyllo sheet and place butter-side-up in the baking pan.
 Repeat for 10 more sheets (there should be a total of 11 buttered sheets in the pan).
 Keep the unused phyllo sheets covered to prevent drying out.

-- Using one of 1/4 portions of the pineapple, pull apart and layer over the top phyllo sheet (the pineapple will be clumpy and sticky to work with).
+- Using one of 1/4 portions of the pineapple, pull it apart and layer it over the top phyllo sheet (the pineapple will be clumpy and sticky to work with).
 Sprinkle 1/4 of the coconut and 1/4 of the almonds over the pineapple.

 - Butter and layer 6 phyllo sheets over the pineapple/coconut mixture.
 Top with the second 1/4 layer of pineapple, coconut, and almonds.